voxeet/comms-sdk-dotnet/Readme.md

 Set the environment variable `DOLBYIO_LIBRARY_PATH` as the path to the root folder containing the Dolby.io Communications C++ SDK.

-> **Note:** On macOS, it is necessary to unquarantine SDK libraries and sample binaries.
+> **Note**: On macOS, it is necessary to unquarantine SDK libraries and sample binaries.
 Otherwise, quarantine attributes prevent their usage.
 The simplest way to unquarantine is to strip the quarantine attributes recursively for all the files in the package.
 The following example presents how to do it via terminal and the macOS attribute stripping command line tool: `xattr -d -r com.apple.quarantine sdk-release/`

 `cmake` allows you to generate various project files, for example, if you want to generate a Visual Studio solution on Windows, you can add the following option when generating (`-G "Visual Studio 17 2022"`):